mevdschee/php-crud-api/README.md

 ### Delete

 The DELETE verb is used to delete a record.
-The call returns the rows affected.
+The call returns the number of rows affected.

 ```
 DELETE http://localhost/api.php/categories/2